jjmontesl/ddd/README.md

 The library is strongly based and relies on the underlying Shapely and Trimesh packages which provide most of the geometry operations.

-DDD is accompanied by its sibling projects:
+Related projects:

-- DDD(123) OSM: a build pipeline that generates 2D/3D tiles from OpenStreetMap data (included in this repo).
+- DDD OSM: a build pipeline that generates 2D/3D tiles from OpenStreetMap data (included in this repo).

-- DDD(123) Viewer: HTML5 2D and 3D viewer.
+- DDD Viewer: HTML5 2D and 3D viewer.

-- DDD(123) Unity Tools: tools for Unity3D that postprocess DDD exported GLB files and handles prefab objects, lights, colliders, and materials from DDD metadata (not open source).

 ## Features